 All master’s degree students are required to take at least one, three-unit religion course (courses numbered between 500 and 600).
 Students should check with their programs for specific guidelines.

-A number of combined degrees programs are offered, each intended to provide more comprehensive preparation in clinical applications and the biomedical sciences.
+A number of combined degrees programs are offered, each intended to provide more comprehensive preparation in clinical, professional, or basic areas related to the student's field of interest.
 Concurrent admission to two programs in the School of Behavioral Health or to a program in the School of Behavioral Health and to a professional school in the University is required.
 These curricula are described in greater detail under the heading “Combined Degrees Programs” in this section of the CATALOG.

 Students writing a thesis must register for at least one unit of thesis credit.
 The research and thesis preparation are under the direction of a thesis chair and research committee.
 The timeline for determining a thesis topic and research design are program specific, but must be secured before petition is made for candidacy.